 The Company is required to maintain a minimum level of "EBITDA", as such term is defined in the Company's credit agreement (and which is referred to herein as "Adjusted EBITDA", as the credit agreement includes additional adjustments beyond interest, taxes, depreciation and amortization).
 EBITDA and Adjusted EBITDA (each as defined below) should not be construed as substitutes for net income or as better measures of liquidity than cash flow from operating activities determined in accordance with U.S. GAAP.
-EBITDA and Adjusted EBITDA and Adjusted EBITDA are not intended to represent cash flow from operations.
+EBITDA and Adjusted EBITDA do not represent funds available for management's discretionary use and are not intended to represent cash flow from operations.
 In addition, EBITDA and Adjusted EBITDA are not terms defined by GAAP and as a result the Company's measure of EBITDA and Adjusted EBITDA might not be comparable to similarly titled measures used by other companies.